 - Following Andy Hallett's death, his character, Lorne, was retired in a self-titled, one-shot comic.
 While it would've been easy to keep the character alive since the series had long since transitioned from television to comic books, this was seen as the proper way to give tribute to the actor.

 - Aunt Ginny in The Middle died along with Frances Bay, the actress.
 "The Map", an episode that began with the Hecks coming home from Ginny's funeral, ended with an In Memoriam to her.

-- The early seasons of Smallville had Dr. Virgil Swann, played by Christopher Reeve.
+- The early seasons of Smallville had a character named Dr. Virgil Swann, played by Christopher Reeve.
 After Reeve's death in 2004, Swann was mentioned as dying sometime in between the events of the show's third and fourth seasons.

 - The first episode of the UK version of Fraggle Rock after the death of Fulton Mackay opened with the Captain's nephew PK taking responsibility for both the lighthouse and Sprocket after his uncle's death.

 - When Glee actor Cory Monteith died from an overdose, it was decided that his character would also pass away.
 Creator Ryan Murphy worked together with Lea Michele, Monteith's real-life girlfriend, on a memorial episode.
 The episode "The Quarterback" focused on how Finn's family and friends and everyone he knew coped with the loss.
 The show preferred not to say how Finn died because, in Kurt's words, his life was more important than the moment of his death.

 - Old Nan in Game of Thrones was obliquely treated as having died after Margaret John's death, though it was never actually spelled out in the show.